 4. (6) Abram’s response of faith to God’s promise.

 a.
-And he believed in the Lord: When Abram put his trust in God, specifically in God’s promise to him (descendants leading to the Messiah), God credited this belief to Abram’s account as righteousness.
+And he believed in the LORD: When Abram put his trust in God, specifically in God’s promise to him (descendants leading to the Messiah), God credited (accounted) this belief to Abram’s account as righteousness.

 i.
 There are essentially two types of righteousness: righteousness we accomplish by our own efforts, and righteousness accounted to us by the work of God when we believe.

 iii.
 God’s accounting is not pretending.
-God does not account to us a pretended righteousness, but a real one in Jesus Christ.
+God does not account to us a pretended righteousness, but a real one in Jesus Christ (Romans 4:1-3).

 b.
 And He accounted it to him for righteousness: This is one of the clearest expressions in the Bible of the truth of salvation by grace, through faith.
 This is the first time believe is used in the Bible and the first time righteousness is used in the Bible.
-This is the gospel in the Old Testament, quoted four times in the New Testament.
+This is the New Testament gospel in the Hebrew Scriptures, later quoted four times in the New Testament.

 ii.
 Does this blessedness then come upon the circumcised only, or upon the uncircumcised also?
 For we say that faith was accounted to Abraham for righteousness.
 How then was it accounted?
 While he was circumcised, or uncircumcised?
 Not while circumcised, but while uncircumcised.
 (Romans 4:9-10)

 c.
-He accounted it to him for righteousness: Romans 4:9-10 makes much of the fact this righteousness was accounted to Abram before he was circumcised (Genesis 17).
+He accounted it to him for righteousness: Romans 4:9-10 makes much of the fact this righteousness was accounted to Abram before he was circumcised (later happening in Genesis 17).
 No one could say Abram was made righteous because of his obedience or fulfillment of religious law or ritual.
 It was faith and faith alone that caused God to account Abram as righteous.

 B. God speaks to Abram’s doubt with a covenant.